MATTER 360 Impact

 The healthcare industry in the U.S. is one of the best in the world.
 Yet it creates non-hazardous medical waste in excess of an estimated 5 million tons every year.
 That’s tons of hospital beds, gurneys, wheelchairs, x-ray machines, incubators, as well as syringes, tubing, gauze, masks and so much more being sent to landfills to rust, rot and decompose into the earth.

-On this Global Recycling Day, MATTER would like to thank our hospital partners in the U.S. who are illustrating their commitment to building a more sustainable future in the healthcare industry by helping reduce the amount of medical equipment and supplies going into our landfills.
+Each year, Global Recycling Day takes place on March 18.
+MATTER would like to thank our hospital partners in the U.S. who are illustrating their commitment to building a more sustainable future in the healthcare industry by helping reduce the amount of medical equipment and supplies going into our landfills.

 Partnering with MATTER, these hospitals donate their excess and outdated medical equipment and supplies so we can repurpose them and ship them to hospitals and clinics in under-resourced countries.
-Over the last three years, through our MATTER 360 initiative, we repurposed 5.6 million pounds of medical equipment and supplies that would have otherwise gone into landfills.
+In 2024, through our MATTER 360 initiative, we repurposed over 7.1 million pounds of medical equipment and supplies that would have otherwise gone into landfills.
 That’s enough medical items to fill two-and-a-half football fields!

 MATTER team members sorting through donated medical supplies in MATTER’s warehouse.